EmanueleDeRossi1/EmanueleDeRossi1/README.md

-  My name is **Emanuele De Rossi** and I recently graduated from my Master's degrees in **Cognitive Systems** at the University of Potsdam.
+  My name is **Emanuele De Rossi** and I hold a Master's degrees in **Cognitive Systems** at the University of Potsdam.
 I am interested in Natural Language Processing (NLP), machine learning, and building tools that connect language and data in meaningful ways.

 ## 🧪 Recent Projects